 A. First Reading.
-The initiating department shall prepare the first draft with the consultation of the standing Sub-Committee and other affected departments to make revisions, and present to the Standing Committee for approval.
+The initiating department shall prepare the first draft with the consultation of the appropriate Sub-Committee and other affected departments to make revisions, and present to the sub-Committee for approval.
+At its discretion, the initiating department may solicit public comment on the draft changes prior to submittal to the appropriate sub-Committee.